keyboardpartner/HX3/LATEST/readme.md

 <b>12/20/2016</b> Firmware #4.22, FPGA #10102016

+* Wrong config data in Drawbar Expander flash package fixed on 01/10/2017
 * Returned to FPGA_10102016 as found in FW 4.11 **without** "TG Gears Tune" tuning option.
 Tuning ability sacfrified somewhat of sound quality.
 If you need tuning capability, please use firmware 4.21 with FPGA_26102016.
 * Fixed "Split Havoc" bug when changing parameters while playing with split on
 * Fixed Master Volume display bug (wrong menu item displayed when changing)